linode/docs/docs/platform/accounts-and-passwords/index.md

 ## Users and Permissions

-You can grant other users access to the Linode Manager by creating *accounts* and assigning *permissions* to restrict access to certain areas of the control panel.
+You can grant other people access to your Linode Manager account by creating *users* and assigning *permissions* to restrict access to certain areas of the control panel.
 Adding users and configuring permissions is useful for groups that need to grant all team members access to the Linode Manager, or organizations that just want their billing department to have a separate account to receive invoices and billing information.

  {{< note >}}
-Your account was automatically created when you signed up for Linode.
-If you will be the only person accessing the Linode Manager, you won't need to create any other user accounts.
+A single user was automatically created for your account when you signed up for Linode.
+If you will be the only person accessing the Linode Manager, you won't need to create any other users on your account.
 {{< /note >}}

 ### Adding a User